Autumn may be on its way, but the sun's still shining on the Côte d'Azur with pleasant temperatures and fewer crowds

 Enjoy a drive through the craggy western Alps that backdrop the road south of Grenoble.
 Cliff-hugging hairpins punctuate the miles of gently winding road along the Route Napoléon, with glorious scenery from Grenoble to Grasse.

 The Route Napoléon, one of the world’s best roads to drive, runs for 200 miles between the Côte d’Azur and Grenoble, threading through Provence and rising into the western reaches of the Alps.
 Grenoble is the gateway to the south of France, and worth a quick stop to ride the cable cars strung across the river like baubles.
-Just outside the city is the commune of Laffrey, famed for the day Napoléon Bonaparte passed through en route to reclaim power from Louis XVIII.
+Just outside the city is the commune of Laffrey, famed for the day Napoléon Bonaparte passed through en route to reclaiming power from Louis XVIII.

 We decided to follow a wiggly line on the Sat Nav, which twisted round sweeping bends and steep hairpins through woodland before delivering us some way up the mountain.
 And there, draped loosely on the hillside, was a dreamy little road that seemed to climb to the heavens – which it kind of did, for in the distance was the Notre Dame-de-la-Salette, an imposing basilica and shrine built after two local children saw an apparition of the Virgin Mary here 170 years ago.